rickmanley-nc/laptop-configure/README.md

 # Using Ansible to Configure Laptop - SA
+Need to create kickstart file and test against PXE
 ## latest updates ##
 A few items failed during a Fedora 28 install on Sept 14, 2018:
 - /etc/libvirt/storage did not exist